The Hidden Strategy for Construction Subcontractors

 Although you have little control of how you “feel,” you have complete control of how you will react to the emotion.
-Travis Bradberry, President of TalentSmart, says, “The key is to identify and label your emotions as you experience them.
+President of TalentSmart, Travis Bradberry, says, “The key is to identify and label your emotions as you experience them.
 Associating words with what you are feeling makes the emotion tangible and less mysterious.
 This helps you to relax, figure out what’s behind your emotion, and move forward.”

-Sustaining your focus is aided by turning off the distractions.
+Sustaining your focus is aided by turning off distractions.
 Close the door.
 Turn off the distraction culprits such as the phone, email, and social media.
 Hang a sign on your door if needed.
 Go somewhere else if that is what it takes.
 And, if you still find your mind wandering, consciously bring your focus back to the task at hand.

-Clarify the next steps
+Clarify the Next Steps

 It is time to reflect and determine which thoughts you’re going to let back into your mind.
-You may find yourself in a bit of a Catch 22 situation.
+You may find yourself in a bit of a Catch-22 situation.
 How do you know what to act upon next when you’ve essentially emptied your mind of all its griminess?

 The old “great idea” is no longer useful because circumstances have changed – toss it.

-Worry over something about which you have no control is of no use – dump it.
+Worrying over something about which you have no control is of no use – dump it.